-The Columbia University Medical Center (CUMC) of NewYork-Presbyterian Hospital (NYPH) is one of the nation's major university medical centers and is a NCI-designated Comprehensive Cancer Center.
+The Columbia University Irving Medical Center (CUIMC) of NewYork-Presbyterian Hospital (NYPH) is one of the nation's major university medical centers and is a NCI-designated Comprehensive Cancer Center.
 The Cancer Center includes prevention programs, diagnostic services, basic science programs, clinical programs, translational research and support services.
 Over 1,000 new patients receive treatment in the Department of Radiation Oncology each year.

 - Four-year certified training program, fully accredited by the ACGME (American College of Graduate Medical Education), leading to the American Board of Radiology certification in Radiation Oncology.